rozsazoltan/audio-orbit/README.md

 Folder playlists are created from a selected directory.
 You choose how many folder levels should be used for grouping, and Audio Orbit scans supported audio files under that folder.

 Folder playlists are scanner-owned.
 You do not manually add individual tracks to them; instead, add files to the folder and sync the playlist.
 Missing files remain visible as dimmed entries, while files that return are restored automatically on the next sync.
 Missing entries can be removed from any playlist through the track context menu without touching the disk.
 Manual playlists and Favorites receive the same missing-file status without losing their saved ordering.

+Any playlist can be exported by copying its available audio files into a chosen folder.
+Original files stay in place.
+Filename collisions are resolved with numeric suffixes instead of overwriting existing files.

 ### Internet radio